ScriptRelics/Multiboot_Flash_Drive/How_to_edit_the_Yumi_Boot_Menu_for_faster_boot_ups.md

 MENU DEFAULT
 ```

-This will select the kali-linux-2016.2-amd64 that I installed earlier.
+This will add the kali-linux-2016.2-amd64 that I installed earlier to the main menu and set it to default.
+It will also remove the old System Tools menu that it was currently under.
 - You will need to modify `kali-linux-2016.2-amd64` to what you installed.

 Save the `syslinux.cfg` file.